On the $RO(Q)$-graded coefficients of Eilenberg-MacLane spectra: Further examples

+This data is presented in Figure \ref{figure hftwo}. \end{theorem} \begin{rem} Note that in the theorem above $\theta$ is a "virtual" element which does not describe any existing element of $\left(\hftwo\right)^Q_\star$.
+Also note that the product of any two elements from the second summand is zero.
+The theorem in this form appeared in \cite[Section 2.1]{MR4041284}. \end{rem}

 In order to prove this theorem we will need to describe the multiplicative structure of $\left(\hftwo\right)^{hQ}_\star$ and coefficients of $\left(\hftwo\right)_h$. \begin{lemma} \end{lemma} \begin{proof} The $RO(Q)$-graded abelian group structure follows from Proposition \ref{prop coefficients of hfp and ho}.
-To see the multiplicative structure we are going to describe the $E_1$-page of the trigraded homotopy fixed points spectral sequence.
+To see the multiplicative structure we are going to describe the $E_1$-page of the trigraded homotopy fixed point spectral sequence, following the discussion given in Subsection \ref{subsec hfp ho spectral sequence}.